-Reseda are hardy perennials and biennials that range in height from 30 to 90 cm.
+Reseda are hardy perennials and biennials.
+They can range in height from 30 to 90 cm (1 to 3 feet).

-Reseda are able to bloom from the start of summer until the first frost of winter.
+Reseda plants are able to bloom from the start of summer until the first frost of winter.

-They carry spiked clusters of yellow and white flowers atop long stems.
+They carry spiked clusters of yellow and white flowers.
+These are situated atop long stems.

 Common names for Reseda include Weld and Mignonette.

 Reseda odorata (Garden Mignonette / Common Mignonette), photograph by Botanical Magazine; Public Domain.